EuroCoreSoftware/b2693d1ece577eefcde58772e9a6a6ed/README.md

-# README
+# Eurocore Software - Software That Runs on Robot

 ## What is this?

-The Rust community has a number of websites dedicated to keeping track of the state of the ecosystem for specific purposes. (e.g. [arewewebyet](https://www.arewewebyet.org) and [arewelearningyet](https://www.arewelearningyet.com))

-This one tracks the state of the ecosystem for Game Development in Rust.

-You can find the site at [arewegameyet.rs](https://arewegameyet.rs/).
+A directory of robotics software you can use with your robot.

 ## Contribute

-Arewegameyet? uses [semantic-ui](https://semantic-ui.com/), and [zola](https://github.com/getzola/zola) the Rust static site generator.
+Eurocore uses [semantic-ui](https://semantic-ui.com/), and [zola](https://github.com/getzola/zola) the Rust static site generator.

 1. Navigate to whichever folder in `/content` best fits your project.